S100 Computers

 Sector Display

-Note in teh default configuration the board assumes
+Note in the default configuration the board assumes a CPM disk of

 0FFH CPM tracks with 0FFH sectors/track.